dmskorea/project2-IEEE-CIS-Fraud-Detection/hjy/readme.md

 | 0.9044 | 0.9237 | TimeSeiresSplit CV=07 | LGB | 396 |
 | 0.9330 | 0.9270 | TimeSeiresSplit CV=05 | LGB | 396 |
 | 0.9260 | 0.9215 | TimeSeiresSplit CV=03 | LGB | 396 |

 ***

+- Q: how many features for feature aggregation?
+- Q: in terms of data split, hold-out, time series split, or random split?
+- Q: any interaction features?
+- Q: the optimal k for cv?
+- Q: the optimal params for LGB?
+- Q: label encoding or one-hot encoding? ... that tree based models work well with Label Encodings even if there is no ordinal relationship. (check later)

+***